 A principal contractor, intermediate contractor, or subcontractor may include in the governing contract with an independent contractor in the interstate or intrastate carrier industry who operates a truck, tractor, or truck tractor trailer licensed by a governmental motor vehicle regulatory agency an agreement for the independent contractor to reimburse the cost of covering that independent contractor under the principal contractor’s, intermediate contractor’s, or subcontractor’s coverage of his business.

-A trucking contractor can protect himself from this liability by: 1) ensuring that the independent contractor has workers’ compensation coverage in place covering himself, his employees and his subcontractors; or 2) by insuring the subcontractor and his employees and subcontractors on a blanket workers’ compensation policy.
+A trucking contractor can protect himself from up-the-chain liability by: 1) ensuring that any independent contractor have workers’ compensation coverage in place covering the contractor, his or her employees and his or her subcontractors; or 2) by insuring any subcontractor and their employees and subcontractors on a blanket workers’ compensation policy.
 Note that, unlike the law dealing with contractors and subcontractors outside the trucking context, it is not good enough to just obtain a certificate of insurance from the subcontractor.
 The coverage must in fact be in place for there to be protection provided to the contractor.
 A trucking contractor, unlike other employers and contractors, may by agreement withhold from his subcontractor’s payment an amount sufficient to reimburse the contractor for purchasing a blanket workers’ compensation policy.

-Trucker drivers, more than any other occupation, must carefully consider their employment arrangements when they are hired.
+Truck drivers should carefully consider their employment arrangements when they are hired.
 Experienced trucking operations are adept at creating arrangements intended to avoid or shift the risk of workers’ compensation injuries.
-When they are hired truck drivers will often be presented with documents creating complex lease, lease to own, ownership, or independent contractor relationships.
+When they are hired, truck drivers will often be presented with documents creating complex lease, lease to own, ownership, or independent contractor relationships.
 This can make it difficult for drivers to determine who is responsible for providing workers’ compensation coverage.
-Drivers are also frequently required to purchase “accident insurance.”
+Drivers are also frequently required to purchase “occupation accident insurance.”
 This insurance mimics workers’ compensation by paying medical and disability benefits for a limited time after an on the job accident.
 These polices however are for a limited duration and lack the protections offered by the North Carolina Workers’ Compensation Act.